warnikchow/coaudiotext/README.md

 ## 0. Problem definition & loading dataset
 #### The introduction partly comes from [our submitted paper](https://arxiv.org/abs/1910.09275)!

-Understanding the intention of an utterance is challenging for some prosody-sensitive cases, especially when it is in the written form as in a text chatting or speech recognition output. **The main concern is detecting the directivity or rhetoricalness of an utterance and distinguishing the type of question.** Since it is inevitable to face both the issues regarding prosody and semantics, the identification is expected be benefited from the observations on human language processing mechanism.
+Understanding the intention of an utterance is challenging for some prosody-sensitive cases, especially when it is in the written form, as in a text chatting or speech recognition output. **The main concern is detecting the directivity or rhetoricalness of an utterance and distinguishing the type of question.** Since it is inevitable to face both the issues regarding prosody and semantics, the identification is expected to be benefited from the observations on the human language processing mechanism.

-Challenging issues for spoken language understanding (SLU) modules include inferring the intention of syntactically ambiguous utterances.
-If an utterance has an underspecified sentence ender whose role is decided only upon prosody, the inference requires whole the acoustic and textual data of the speech for SLUs (and even human) to correctly infer the intention, since the pitch sequence, the duration between the words, and the overall tone decides the intention of the utterance.
-For example, in Seoul Korean which is *wh-in-situ*, many sentences incorporate various ways of interpretation that depend on the intonation, as shown in our [ICPhS paper](http://www.assta.org/proceedings/ICPhS2019/papers/ICPhS_3951.pdf).
+Challenging issues for spoken language understanding (SLU) modules include **inferring the intention of syntactically ambiguous utterances**.
+If an utterance has an underspecified sentence ender whose role is decided only upon prosody, the inference requires whole the acoustic and textual data of the speech for SLUs (and even human) to correctly infer the intention, since the pitch sequence, the duration between the words, and the overall tone decide the intention of the utterance.
+For example, in Seoul Korean, which is *wh-in-situ*, many sentences incorporate various ways of interpretation that depend on the intonation, as shown in our [ICPhS paper](http://www.assta.org/proceedings/ICPhS2019/papers/ICPhS_3951.pdf).

 <p align="center">
     <image src="https://github.com/warnikchow/coaudiotext/blob/master/images/fig.png" width="500"></br>
           [Prosody-semantics interface in Seoul Korean]

-Here, we attack the issue above utilizing the speech corpus that is distributed along with the paper.
+Here, we attack the issue above, utilizing the speech corpus that is distributed along with the paper.
 First, git clone *this library*, *pip install -r Requirements.txt* and let it be YOUR DIRECTORY.
 It then contains the folder *text*, which contains the scripts of the speech files, and *han2one.py* that contains the function that converts the Korean characters to multi-hot vectors.
 The speech files are available in [this github repository](https://github.com/warnikchow/prosem).
 As you download the folder from [the dropbox](https://www.dropbox.com/s/3tm6ylu21jpmnj8/ProSem_KOR_speech.zip?dl=0), unzip the folder in YOUR DIRECTORY so that you have *ProSem_KOR_speech* folder there.
 In it, there are the folders named *FEMALE* and *MALE* each containing 3,551 Korean speech utterances.
 So, in summary, **YOUR DIRECTORY may contain *text*, *han2one.py*, and *ProSem_KOR_speech***.

 *This tutorial is processed line-by-line, thus start with **python3** in bash!*

 ## 1. Extracting acoustic features

 **First, since we only utilize the utterances that can be disambiguated with speech, here we extract the acoustic features from the files.
-There are many ways to abstractize the physical components, but here we utilize [mel spectrogram](https://towardsdatascience.com/getting-to-know-the-mel-spectrogram-31bca3e2d9d0) due to its rich acoustic information and intuitive concept.
+There are many ways to abstract the physical components, but here we utilize [mel spectrogram](https://towardsdatascience.com/getting-to-know-the-mel-spectrogram-31bca3e2d9d0) due to its rich acoustic information and intuitive concept.
 The process is done with [Librosa](https://librosa.github.io/librosa/), a python-based audio signal processing library.**

 ```python
 def make_data(fname,fnum,shuffle_name,mlen):